 Students will be able to explain primary terminology, concepts, and findings of the specific social or behavioral science discipline.

+Students will be able explain the primary theoretical approaches used in the specific social and behavioral science discipline.

+Students will be able to explain the primary quantitative and qualitative research methods used in the specific social and behavioral science discipline.

-Students will be able to apply the logic and methods of social or behavioral scientific inquiry.
+Students will be able to explain the primary ethical issues raised by the practice and findings of the specific social and behavioral science discipline.

+Students will be able to explain the range of relevant information sources in the specific social and behavioral science discipline.

 Students will be able to explain how social or behavioral sciences contribute to becoming an informed citizen.

-Students will be able to describe ways that the fields of the social and behavioral sciences and their findings are influenced by the social identities of the investigators.

 Common Goals

 Critical Thinking Learning Outcomes